Programs & Projects

 Report of the Task Force on the Sexualization of Girls

 This report explores the cognitive and emotional consequences, consequences for mental and physical health, and impact on development of a healthy sexual self-image.
 (2007).

 Leadership Institute for Women in Psychology

-The Leadership Institute for Women in Psychology: Year Two commenced in earnest on August 4, 2009 with a day-long workshop held in Toronto, Canada just prior to the APA Convention.
-The goal of this leadership program is to prepare, support, and empower women psychologists as leaders to promote positive changes in institutional and organizational life and increase the diversity, number, and effectiveness of women psychologists as leaders.
+- Year Six commenced in earnest on Oct.
+29, 2013, with a welcome dinner and elevator introductions which was followed by a two-day workshop from Oct.
+30-31, 2013, in Washington, D.C. at Gallaudet University Kellogg Conference Hotel.
+The goal of this leadership program is to prepare, support and empower women psychologists as leaders to promote positive changes in institutional and organizational life and increase the diversity, number and effectiveness of women psychologists as leaders.

 One of the primary priorities of the institute is to ensure that leadership training opportunities are available for mid-career and senior women psychologists in all of their diversities, including race/ethnicity, sexual orientation and disability.

 WPO Resources & Publications

 Women's Programs Office task force reports, committee publications, brochures and resolutions.

 Recent news and activities related to the Women's Programs Office.